mguyette/Aquarius_AppendOverwritePrep/index.md

                               as.numeric)
 ```

-## Subsetting the data
+## Subset the data

 After identifying the AQUARIUS parameter name and label used for the
-time series in question, we use a crosswalk table of AQUARIUS parameter
+time series in question, we use a [crosswalk
-names and labels with telemetry column names to select the appropriate
-column from the data frame.
+table](TelemetryParameters.csv) of AQUARIUS parameter names and labels
+with telemetry column names to select the appropriate column from the
+data frame.
+Note that you would need to customize this table in order to
+use this in your own AQUARIUS implementation.

 ``` r
 # Use the Parameter and Label as shown in Aquarius